Sophia of Rome

 Saint Sophia of Rome was an early Christian martyr venerated by many churches.

 She is identified in hagiographical tradition with the figure of Sophia of Milan, the mother of Saints Faith, Hope and Charity (Ancient Greek: Pistis, Elpis and Agape, Latin: Fides, Spes, and Caritas), whose veneration is attested for the sixth century.

-However, there are conflicting hagiographical traditions; one tradition makes Sophia herself a martyr under the Diocletian Persecution (303/4).

-This conflicts with the much more widespread hagiographical tradition (BHL 2966, also extant in Greek, Armenian and Georgian versions) placing Sophia, the mother of Faith, Hope, and Charity, in the time of Hadrian (second century) and reporting her dying not as a martyr but mourning for her martyred daughters.
+The widespread hagiographical tradition (BHL 2966, also extant in Greek, Armenian and Georgian versions) places Sophia, the mother of Faith, Hope, and Charity, in the time of Hadrian (second century) and reports her dying by mourning for her martyred daughters.

+Furthermore, it is not only debated which hagiographical tradition is correct, but also whether this is based on a real story or on unreliable texts which created a myth that mirrored religious thought at the time.
 Her relics are said to have been translated to the convent at Eschau, Alsace in 778, and her cult spread to Germany from there.

 Acta Sanctorum reports that her feast day of 15 May is attested in German, Belgian, and English breviaries of the 16th century.

-Roman Catholic hagiography of the early modern period attempted to identify Saint Sophia venerated in Germany with various records of martyrs named Sophia recorded in the early medieval period, among them a record from the time of Pope Sergius II (9th century) reporting an inscription mentioning a virgin martyr named Sophia at the high altar of the church of San Martino ai Monti.
+Roman Catholic hagiography of the early modern period attempted to identify Saint Sophia venerated in Germany with various records of martyrs named Sophia recorded in the early medieval period.
+Among them is a record from the time of Pope Sergius II (9th century) reporting an inscription mentioning a virgin martyr named Sophia at the high altar of the church of San Martino ai Monti.
 Saxer (2000) suggests that her veneration may indeed have originated in the later sixth century based on such inscriptions of the fourth to sixth centuries.

 Based on her feast day on 15 May, Sophia became one of the "Ice Saints", the saints whose feast days are traditionally associated with the last possibility of frost in Central Europe.

 She is known as kalte Sophie "cold Sophia" in Germany, and in Slovenia as poscana Zofka "pissy Sophia" or mokra Zofija "wet Sophia".

 Russian iconography of Sophia the Martyr with three daughters: Faith, Hope, and Charity, which dates back to the 16th century.

 Sophia is depicted on a column in the nave of St. Stephen's Cathedral, Vienna; it dates from the 15th century.